the-ge/thege.hodgepodge.launcher/README.md

 Go to the KDE Store (https://store.kde.org/p/2330881) and click on `Install`.

+> [!NOTE]
+> Only the KDE Store package contains compiled translations, so it should be a bit faster, at least in theory.
+Of course, one could compile the translations (see step 4 in [HOW TO TRANSLATE](#how-to-translate)) before installing from GitHub).

 ### 2. Manually, using the plasmoid from the KDE Store

 1. Go to the KDE Store (https://store.kde.org/p/2330881) and click on `Download`.